Which trends offer opportunities or pose threats on the European outsourcing market?

 - relocation options.

 - Identify possible geopolitical risks in your area.
-Look at the list of concerns offshore investors might have in your product-market combination and focus on minimising these risks by having the right contingency plans in place.
+Look at the list of concerns offshore investors might have in your product market combination and focus on minimising these risks by having the right contingency plans into place.

 - Develop contingency plans to minimise the effect of any possible incidents on your business and clearly communicate these plans to both your existing and potential clients.

 - Country selection is important!
-Have a good, convincing answer to the question ‘Why should buyers consider your country and not another one?’
+Have a good, convincing answer to the question ‘Why should buyers consider your country and not another?’

-- Read our document on how to respond to COVID-19 in the IT and business process outsourcing sector.
+- Have a good answer when potential customers ask how your company handled the COVID-19 pandemic.
+Read our document on how to respond to COVID-19 in the IT and business process outsourcing sector.
 It gives you advice on how to be able to continue to deliver your contracts if you are faced with another lockdown in your area.
-You will also learn how to write a crisis plan that can convince a (potential) buyer you are able to overcome unstable circumstances in your area.
+You will also learn how to write a crisis plan that can convince a (potential) buyer you are able to overcome instable circumstances in your area.

 Please review our market information disclaimer.